rdmark/Netatalk/README.md

 5. cd to the repo then double-click install.command

 6. Set up your afp.conf file and specify AFP shares as needed.

-Note: for afpstats to work *afpstats = yes* must be in the global section of afp.conf.
+Notes: For afpstats to work *afpstats = yes* must be in the global section of afp.conf.
+The icon folder contains a Mac OS 9 colour icon for the AFP share.
+The extension folder contains a System Folder extension for enabling Bonjour in Mac OS 9.